 We strolled through streets that seemed like they had changed very little from medieval times, taking lots of pictures.

 While I love staying in Montalcino, I think it would be worth it to stay out in the countryside in order to have more time in these small towns.
 I remember Hotel Casanova being beautiful, as well as having a nice pool and restaurant.
-In 2014 when I stayed a couple of nights in Florence at an odd little B&B, a couple also staying there talked a lot about a B&B they had stayed at in this area.
+In 2014 when I stayed a couple of nights at an odd little B&B in Florence, a couple also staying there talked a lot about a B&B they had stayed at in this area.
 They couldn’t say enough good things about it and I wish I’d written down the name.

 © All rights reserved